 You may repay a refund at any time prior to the date of your retirement.
 The calculation will be done at no cost to you for up to three invoices within a 12-month period.
 However, each additional invoice is subject to a \$75.00 nonrefundable calculation fee.
-You can also calculate an estimate of your repayment amount by using our online calculator located under the Active Member Self-Service section of our website at www.lasersonline.org.
+Visit myLASERS. org and log into your account to calculate an estimate of your repayment amount by using the Repay Refund Estimate Calculator located under "Tools".